BioNTainers and co: The disjointed quest to produce COVID mRNA vaccines in Africa | DW | 22.02.2022

 The company would build BioNTainers ― exact replications of the BioNTech factory in Marburg, Germany ― in Rwanda and Senegal.

-When asked in a press conference why the company wasn't collaborating with the Hub, as they'd stated they would in the August 27 joint communique and in the July malaria announcement, Poetting replied: "We are actually collaborating with the transfer hubs and we are co-locating with the transfer hubs."
+When asked in a press conference why the company wasn't collaborating with the Hub, as it had stated it would in the August 27 joint communique and in the July malaria announcement, Poetting replied: "We are actually collaborating with the transfer hubs and we are co-locating with the transfer hubs."

 This isn't true, Afrigen director Petro Terblanche told DW.
 Terblanche has led the Hub to replicate the Moderna vaccine and met with Keller in August.